kganesh-tech/AuthForge/README.md

 - Created 'forgotPassword.html'.
 - Implemented the "ForgotPassword.html" with the Professional UI which i have inspired by the Instagram Clone.
 - Implemented the Forgot Password verification flow.When a valid username, email, or phone number is entered, the system generates a secure reset token and expiry time using Node.js crypto and logs them for the verified user.
+- Implemented the Forgot Password verification flow by generating a secure reset token using Node.js crypto and sending a password reset email containing the generated reset token to the users verified email address using the Nodemailer.
 ## TECH STACK:
 -HTML
 -CSS